jarviscanada/jarvis_data_eng_YannickBeriault/core_java/twitter/README.md

 # Introduction
 This app is meant to manage the most common Twitter operations: to create and post a tweet, to retrieve and show the most important informations about a tweet and to delete a tweet.
 It uses a java HTTP client to communicate with the Twitter Rest API, authenticating with the OAuth protocol 1.0.
-It manages the information extracted from tweet using the javax json library.
-It manages depencies using Maven and the Spring framework, while being wrapper in a Docker container for convenience of use.
+It manages the information extracted from a tweet using the javax json library.
+It manages depencies using Maven and the Spring framework, while being wrapped in a Docker container for convenience of use.

 # Quick Start
 - The app should be packaged using `mvn clean package`.
-The tests will be run autimatically.
+The tests will be run automatically;
   - A docker image then needs to be built: `docker build -t ${docker_user}/twitterapp .`
-  - Four keys and tokens needs to be obtained from the Twitter Developper portal to access the REST API through the app, as oneself.
+  - Four keys and tokens need to be obtained from the Twitter Developper portal to access the REST API through the app, as the user.
 They need to be entered as environment variables in a file named `.env` and created at the root of the project, with the names TWITTER_API_KEY, TWITTER_API_SECRET, TWITTER_ACCESS_TOKEN and TWITTER_ACCESS_SECRET.
 Make sure to exclude this .env file from the staging area.
 - The command then used to launch the app will be `docker run --env-file .env --rm ${docker_user}/twitterapp command arg1 arg2(optional)`
+  - command: post|show|delete
+  - arg1: tweet_text|tweet_id(s)
+  - arg2: geo_tag|fields_wanted

 # Design
 ## UML diagram